 today--this_weekshows all events today and this weeks future

 today--this_week_plus_oneshows all events today and this weeks future, plus one day (so it shows events happening on the first day of next week as well)

 today--future: shows events happening in the future, today included

 tomorrow--future: shows events happening in the future, today excluded

-+Nd(with N being a number): show events until N days into the future
++Nd(with N being a number): show events from today until N days into the future

 -Nd(with N being a number): show events until N days in the past

 +Nm(with N being a number): show events until N months into the future